rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

 - r+
   - A proposal is r+'d when it is approved to be merged.
   - r+ can only be used to approve a PR.
-- Seconding
+- Seconding (only for a Major Change Proposal, see below)
-  - A proposal is seconded when a team member formally endorses the proposal.
+  - A proposal is seconded when a team member having formally endorses the proposal.
 Seconding tentatively accepts a proposal subject to a ten-day waiting period for other team members to raise any concerns.
-  - Seconding can only be used to approve a MCP.
   - You can "unsecond" by removing the `final-comment-period` label on the MCP.
 - FCP
   - A Final Comment Period is started by a T-compiler member. it's a tool to get concrete consensus